bcgov/citz-imb-sso-css-api/techdocs/docs/using-the-package/apis-&-components/roles/get-role.md

-# deleteRole
+# getRole

-The `deleteRole` function is used to create a new role in your integration from Common Hosted Single Sign-on service.
+The `getRole` function is used to get role details from your integration in Common Hosted Single Sign-on service.

 !!! warning "Reminder"
     This function is asynchronous and must be awaited in order to get a response.